aadittambe/ai2html/README.md

 Open up the graphic HTML output in your code editor, and paste it on top of the graphic that ai2html has output.

-Give the HTML file all the necessary attributes, so that your browser knows your rendering HTML.
+Give the HTML file all the necessary attributes, so that your browser knows you're rendering HTML.
 Your HTML file should look like this
 ```bash
 <!DOCTYPE html>
 <html lang="en">